munktron239/OffShore-LaunchSite/README.md

 To Do:

-- Adjust placements of all statics to be more precise
+- adjust placements of all statics to be more precise

-- Add length/width/height restrictions to the pads
+- add length/width/height restrictions to the pads

-- Add unique logos for each pad
+- add unique logos for each pad

-- Remove some dependencies?

-- Add more things in the water for boats
+- add more things in the water for boats

 - maybe throw in some more Easter Eggs

-- Fix billboard issue when KKWaterLaunchSites is not installed

 In the future: